Haula, Dubnyk lead Wild to 5-2 win against Avalanche

 Rantanen scored his team-leading 18th goal of the year, his fourth goal in six games, while Landeskog scored for the first time in 13 games.

 NOTES: Minnesota F Jason Zucker missed his second straight game with a lower-body injury. ...
 Colorado has lost 27 games this season by three goals or more. ...
+Dubynk posted his 38th win of the season, setting a new career-high and breaking the franchise record set by Niklas Backstrom in 2008-09. ...
 Haula scored for the first time in 18 games. ...
-Dubynk posted his 38th win of the season, setting a new career-high and breaking the franchise record set by Niklas Backstrom in 2008-09. ...
 F Ryan White was a healthy scratch for the second time since joining the Wild.

 UP NEXT